daleao/sdv/Modular Gameplay Overhaul/Modules/Combat/README.md

     - Monster damage multiplier
     - Monster defense multiplier

-    They are compatible with any Content Patcher mods which affect monster stats.
+    Compatible with any Content Patcher mods which affect monster stats.

 4. **Varied Encounters:** Randomizes monster stats according to Daily Luck, reducing the monotony of dungeons.